geek3000/Directory_Listing/README.md

-# how can we prevent Directory Listing vulnerability in a web server
+# How can we prevent Directory Listing vulnerability in a web server

 To prevent Directory Listing vulnerability in a web server we should edit the configuration files of the web server.